woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

 Rules inside a feature style are all applied to each feature at once.
 After all of the rules in a feature style have been applied to each feature, the next feature style will start again, applying rules to each feature.

-In this way, **using multiple feature styles is a way of specifying Z-order**.
-It is also sometimes known as an additional style layer or "inner style layer".
+In this way, **using multiple feature styles is a way of specifying z-order**.
+The style from each feature style is also sometimes known as an additional style layer or "inner style layer".

 Consider the same style heirarchy as above.
 Given a layer that contains three features, the rules will be applied in the following order:

-* Rule 1a is applied to the first feature, followed by rule 1b
+#.
+Rule 1a is applied to the first feature, followed by rule 1b
-* Rule 1a is applied to the second feature, followed by rule 1b
+#.
+Rule 1a is applied to the second feature, followed by rule 1b
-* Rule 1a is applied to the third feature, followed by rule 1b
+#.
+Rule 1a is applied to the third feature, followed by rule 1b
-* Rule 2a is applied to the first feature, followed by rule 2b and then rule 2c
+#.
+Rule 2a is applied to the first feature, followed by rule 2b and then rule 2c
-* Rule 2a is applied to the second feature, followed by rule 2b and then rule 2c
+#.
+Rule 2a is applied to the second feature, followed by rule 2b and then rule 2c
-* Rule 2a is applied to the third feature, followed by rule 2b and then rule 2c
+#.
+Rule 2a is applied to the third feature, followed by rule 2b and then rule 2c

-**If you need a rule to apply on top of other rules, use a second feature style.** The most useful case for this is for road casing, which is the common process of applying an inner line style and an outer (thicker) line style.
-In order to ensure that the inner lines always "connect", they would need to be applied "on top" of the outer lines, so you would use a second feature style.
+**If you need a rule to apply on top of other rules, use a second feature style.** A useful case for this is for lines representing bridges or overpasses.
+In order to ensure that the bridge lines always display on "top" of other lines (which in a display that includes, they would need to be applied using a second feature style.

 .. warning:: FIGURES DEFINITELY NEEDED HERE